Moving to Bogota, Colombia

 We asked people in Bogota if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of cultural norms when visiting Bogota.
 It is considered impolite to be late for appointments or social engagements, so it is important to arrive on time.
 It is also important to dress modestly, as Bogota is a conservative city.
 Avoid using profanity in public, as it is considered rude.
 Additionally, it is important to be respectful of local customs and traditions, and to be aware of the local laws.
-Finally, it is important to be aware of the local customs regarding tipping, as it is not customary to tip in all situations," remarked one expat who made the move to Bogota.
+Finally, it is important to be aware of the local customs regarding tipping, as it is not customary to tip in all situations," commented one expat who made the move to Bogota.

 Why do people move to Bogota?